EricApriyansen/Youtube-Analytics-Dashboard/README.md

 Contained all of the assumption tests to evaluate the predictive analysis model used in "estimation of viewers amount calculation" in the Dashboard file.
 Further info can be check on [This Folder](https://github.com/EricApriyansen/Youtube-Analytics-Dashboard/tree/main/Assumption%20Test)

-# Update

-  1. Redesign the dashboard appearance.
-Make it easier to be read in 85% zoom views from 70% [10/02/2021]